What are the Signs of Codependency?

 Additional Signs of Neglecting Boundaries:

-• Saying yes to things they don’t want to do to avoid disappointing or upsetting others.
+• Saying yes to things they don’t want to do to avoid disappointing or upsetting others

-• Feeling guilty or anxious at the thought of setting limits or taking time for themselves.
+• Feeling guilty or anxious at the thought of setting limits or taking time for themselves

-• Allowing their partner’s needs and demands to take precedence over their own desires and goals.
+• Allowing their partner’s needs and demands to take precedence over their own desires and goals

 Fear of Conflict and an Overwhelming Need to Keep the Peace

 People with codependent tendencies often go out of their way to avoid conflict, fearing that it could lead to rejection or abandonment.
 They may suppress their opinions, feelings, or needs to keep the other person happy, believing that conflict could jeopardize the relationship.
 While avoiding conflict temporarily preserves peace, it also leads to unexpressed emotions, unmet needs, and a sense of losing oneself in the relationship.
+In many cases, these patterns stem from growing up in environments where expressing emotions wasn’t safe or where conflict was constant and unresolved.

 Additional Signs of Conflict Avoidance:

-• Avoiding difficult conversations, even when something is bothering them.
+• Avoiding difficult conversations, even when something is bothering them

-• Feeling anxious or distressed at the thought of confrontation, often choosing silence over resolution.
+• Feeling anxious or distressed at the thought of confrontation, often choosing silence over resolution

 Codependent romantic partners often feel frustrated at the lack of conflict resolution